krish170405/MNIST---Neural-Network/README.md

 - Try alternate architectures like CNNs
 - Experiment with learning rate schedulers
 - Save and load model checkpoints using `torch.save`

-## Author

-This project was completed as part of a self-driven deep learning curriculum to transition from mathematical foundations to practical ML engineering.